Master of Science in Cybersecurity Management

 The Master of Science in Cybersecurity Management will prepare graduates for leadership roles directing and protecting critical information infrastructures.
 You will learn to develop, implement, evaluate, and update the cybersecurity policies and practices that allow an organization to effectively respond to the dynamic cybersecurity landscape.
 Graduates will be adept in the management of information continuity, asset classification and control, compliance management, and the secure administration of IT infrastructure, as well as incident response.

 This program is available in ExcelTrack.
 Speak with your University representative for any limitations.
 For more information on ExcelTrack, see Learning Paths in the Approach to Learning section of the Catalog.

-In addition to the core program requirements, you may add a concentration to your degree plan, for which you are required to take a minimum of four courses from one of four concentrations: Amazon Web Services (AWS) cloud technologies, data analytics, project management, or secure software development and quality assurance.
+In addition to the core program requirements, you may add a concentration to your degree plan, for which you are required to take a minimum of four courses from one of seven concentrations: Amazon Web Services (AWS) cloud technologies, blockchain technologies and apps, critical infrastructure security, data analytics, enterprise architecture systems, project management, or secure software development and quality assurance.
 Concentrations are not required for completion of the general program.

 The Master of Science in Cybersecurity Management program consists of a minimum of 60 to 80 quarter credit hours, depending on your choice of the general program or a concentration.
 Upon successful completion of the program, you will be awarded a master of science degree.

 - Theory and Principles: Evaluate theories, principles, and best practices related to the evolving global cybersecurity landscape by assessing and reviewing recent strategies.

 - Industry Research: Demonstrate the scholastic maturity to develop research topics and projects based on underlying cybersecurity principles learned throughout the program.